steinarbragi/msc-bokapp/project-plan.md

   - Only user tables to collect information about users
 - Set up thesis structure in Overleaf and note points in each subsection to shape what will be discussed in each chapter.

-## 3. Interface Design and Prototype (2 weeks: February 15-28)
+## 3. Interface Design and Prototype

 ### Design and Prototypes
 - Design user flow and question process
   - Also design front page text explaining this is a research project and data is collected anonymously
   - Also need to consider the process after finding a book where the user is asked several questions including something that helps answer the main research question.
-- Create wireframes for key pages
 - Implement high-fidelity prototype
 - Conduct rapid user testing on prototype

+## 14-28.
+February

+- Design prompt to create the ideal back cover for the child
+- Perform lookup with the back cover as a reference query
+- Present top 50 books to the child in the interface where they can select which ones they have read
+- Do background processing to create reasoning for recommendations on the last screen where we filter out books that they have read.

 ## 4. Programming (5 weeks: March 1 - April 4)